Spyderisk/system-modeller/README.md

 ### Linux

 Many Linux distributions already have Docker installed.
-The following command will work in `apt` based systems such as Ubuntu.
+The following command has been tested in `apt` based systems such as Ubuntu.
 To install Docker:

 ```shell
 sudo apt-get install docker docker-compose